- Elements of the Channel API

 Tracking client connections and disconnections

-Applications may register to be notified when a client connects to or disconnects from a channel.
+Applications can request to be notified when a client connects to or disconnects from a channel.

 You can enable this inbound service in